Prey (2019 Canadian film)

 Prey is a 2019 Canadian documentary film, directed by Matt Gallagher.
-An examination of sexual abuse in the Catholic Church, the film centres on Rod McLeod, a man who is suing the church for restitution after having been abused in childhood by priest William Hodgson “Hod” Marshall, and includes testimonial interviews from some of Marshall's other victims.
+An examination of sexual abuse in the Catholic Church, the film centres on Rod McLeod, a man who is suing the church for restitution after having been abused in childhood by priest William Hodgson "Hod" Marshall, and includes testimonial interviews from some of Marshall's other victims.

 The film premiered on April 26, 2019 at the Hot Docs Canadian International Documentary Festival.
 It won the festival's Rogers Audience Award for Best Canadian Documentary and the Directors Guild of Canada Jury Prize.

 The film received two Canadian Screen Award nominations at the 8th Canadian Screen Awards in 2020, for Best Feature Length Documentary and Best Editing in a Documentary.

+Plot summary

+Fifty-five years after his abuse by Father William "Hod" Hodgson Marshall, Rod MacLeod decides to bring a civil suit against the Basilian Fathers of Toronto, a Roman Catholic religious order, to expose the way they continually shielded the sexual offender priest, ignoring complaints and repeatedly reassigning him to different parishes that were unaware of his history.
+MacLeod states, "In some ways I think of the Church as the main perpetrator…they enabled the physical perpetrator to hide, to move, to do again over, and over again".
+He questions why the Church fights against the victims and not against the abusers.

+Documents provided by the Church revealed that Marshall became a novice in 1942 and he was still acting until at least 1996 (54 years).
+None of the papers in Marshall's personnel file indicated that he was an abuser of children or had been in medical treatment.
+The personnel file did state, "His great interest in boys makes him neglect his theological studies."

+Plaintiff’s Attorney Rob Talach prepares for the civil suit by staging a mock trial to determine how a volunteer jury would respond to their arguments.
+The mock jury predicts an award of $2,250,000.